paypal/genio/README.md

 Genio is an easy to use code generation tool that can generate API client libraries in multiple programming languages.
-Genio comes with in-built support for multiple API specification formats - WSDLs, WADLs and the [JSON schema](http://json-schema.org/) format but also allows you to plug in parsers for additional specification formats.
+Genio comes with in-built support for multiple API specification formats - WSDLs, WADLs and the [Google discovery format](https://developers.google.com/discovery) but also allows you to plug in parsers for additional specification formats.
 It uses a simple templating system that allows easy customization of the generated code.

 ## Requirements